 If this MrcObject was read from a file and the extended header type was recognised, its dtype will be set appropriately.
-(Currently the only supported type is 'FEI1'.)
+(Currently the only supported types are 'FEI1' and 'FEI2'.)
 Otherwise, the dtype will be void (raw data, dtype 'V').
 If the actual data type of the extended header is known, the dtype of the array can be changed to match.